 Between the months of May and June 2017, it has been 23 years since the process of discovering and the opening of the royal feminine tomb of Lakamha’ (“Great Waters”, Palenque).
 The uncovering, which happened in the year 1994, unveiled the first tomb of a female ruler who was found within a pyramid in the Americas; as well as the second tomb of its type after the one of King Pakal the Great, which finding happened in 1952 at the called by then “Temple of Inscriptions”.

 Within the context of the New Age, there have been interpretations of all kinds, as well as speculations and fantasy stories around this finding.
-Some of them even show personal appropriations of the archetype of the queen to sustain old paradigms, such as the personality cults.
-Most them exhibit complete ignorance to the basic dates around this discovery, therefore failing to present feasible interpretations regarding the truth of its Mayan oracle and numerology.
+Some of them even show personal appropriations of the queen archetype in order to sustain old paradigms, such as narcissism, machiavellianism and personality cult.
+There is also ignorance regarding the dates around the discovery, failing to provide feasible interpretations regarding the Tzolkin days and numerology associated to the discovery.
 And probably, as it is shown in this essay, one of the most common mistakes has been to consider the temporary nickname of “Red Queen” as a real Maya archetype of Palenque.

 Key Dates of the Discovery